 The software publishing industry is clearly greatly affected by changes in consumption models and associated economic models, as well as the cloud (Software-as-a-Service, SaaS).
 Not all software is suitable for cloud computing.
-Moreover, the SaaS share of the global software market is still relatively small (around 10% in 2014, and 15% in 2017, according to our analysis): yet, SaaS is the market's major growth driver.
+Moreover, the SaaS share of the global software market is still relatively small (\$87 billion out of \$620 billion in 2015, according to Forrester(2) yet, SaaS is the market's major growth driver.